marciobarrios/eslint-config-minim/README.md

 Basically **eslint-config-minim** is just extending the awesome [eslint-config-unobtrusive](https://github.com/suchipi/eslint-config-unobtrusive), I recommend you to read the documentation to understand better the main goals and advantages of this approach.

 ## Who should use it
-If you use ES6 modules, React, Jest or Cypress looks like this config could be really useful for you.
+If you use ES6 modules, React, Jest or Cypress this config could be really useful for you.

 ## Installation
 1. Install the package: